 - They represent philosophies or goals more than specific operational frameworks.
 In other words, there is no specific recipe to follow or tool to use in order to enable either SecOps or DevOps.
 It’s up to organizations to decide how to operationalize both concepts.

-So, IT operations is a part of both equations, but SecOps and DevOps are otherwise different.
+So, ITOps is part of both equations, but SecOps and DevOps are otherwise different.

 What about DevSecOps?

-It’s hard to talk about ITOps, SecOps, and DevOps without also mentioning DevSecOps, also known as SecDevOps, a concept that brings all the teams we’ve talked about so far — development, security, and IT operations — together into a collaborative model.
+It’s hard to talk about ITOps, SecOps, and DevOps without also mentioning DevSecOps, a concept that brings all the teams we’ve talked about so far — development, security, and IT operations — together into a collaborative model.

 You can find different definitions of DevSecOps out there.
 Some treat it as the result of combining DevOps with SecOps.
 Others imply that the distinction lies in how much your DevSecOps program focuses on development as opposed to IT operations.